 Buying property in India can be complicated, especially for NRIs.
 Before you can complete the purchase, there are many steps to follow, and it is essential to ensure you are familiar with all relevant laws and regulations.
 This article attempts to answer all your questions about NRI buying property in India.

 First, let’s get to the most crucial question:

 Can NRI Buy Property in India?

-Yes, a Non-Resident Indian or Overseas Citizen of India (OCI) is fully eligible to buy property in India and does not need any special permission to purchase a property.
+Yes, Non-Resident Indians (NRI) and Overseas Citizens of India (OCI) are fully eligible to buy property in India and do not need any special permission to purchase a property.

 Type of Properties NRI Can Buy in India

 If you are an NRI, you cannot purchase any agricultural land, farmhouse, or plantation property.
 You can have ownership of such property only if they’ve been inherited (received as an heir at the death of the previous holder).